wuzhengy/TAU/Communication over DHT.md

 ## Chat communication
 Each public key peer will check friend's mutable item for demand and publish according to round robin and gossip info.
+### Gossip
+Each node will maintain a gossip pool in its own memory, about its friends' communication history.
+When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for making traversal decision.
 ### Assume we have peer A and peer B
-After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned in peer list as well.
+After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. B post immutable item demand to A; with `gossip`; in mutable item, we always put gossip info.
-2. B post mutable demand to A; A will post mutable response to `public``; A will also publish these info automatically when update happens.
+2. B post mutable demand to A; A will post mutable response to `public`; A will also publish these info automatically when update happens.
 ```
 These info goes to public
 * Salt = "peers"